kow3ns/kubernetes-zookeeper/manifests/README.md

     - Each server will consume 2 CPUs.
     - Each server will consume 1 Persistent Volume with 250 GiB of storage.
     - You can tune the parameters as nessecary to suite the needs of your deployment.
-    - **The total footprint 5 Nodes, 10 CPUs, 20 GiB memory, 1250 GiB disk**
+    - **The total footprint is 5 Nodes, 10 CPUs, 20 GiB memory, 1250 GiB disk**
 1. [zookeeper_mini.yaml](zookeeper_mini.yaml) provides a manifest that is suitable for a demos, testing, or development use cases where a single zookeeper server is not desirable.
     - It provides 3 servers with a disruption budget of 1 planned disruption.
 This ensemble will not tolerate any